Clothing

 Skin should be cleansed daily, and after every episode of bowel leakage.

-Cleansing with water and soap should be avoided if possible.
+If possible use a “pH neutral” skin cleansing product – that is, one whose acidity is similar to the skin’s own acidity levels.
 If only water and soap are available, the amount of water should be kept to a minimum and the soap used should be “pH neutral”.
 The skin should be dried thoroughly.

 Cleansing and drying should be gentle, with as little rubbing/scrubbing as possible.
 Vigorous cleansing and drying can lead to friction and can worsen skin damage or the risk of skin damage.210